-If you are suffering from parasites or yeast, the addition of 1tsp. of Vidanga, and /or Neem powder is useful in a formula called Dashmula – meaning ten roots in Sanskrit.
-If there is a tendency for gas, inflammation or mucous in the bowel, the addition of 1 tsp. of Triphala powder to the Dashmula is another popular formula.
+If you are suffering from parasites or yeast, add 1tsp. of Vidanga, and /or Neem powder in a formula called Dashmula – meaning ten roots in Sanskrit.
+If there is a tendency for gas, inflammation, or mucous in the bowel, the addition of 1 tsp. of Triphala powder to the Dashmula is another popular formula.

-Each of the three herbs in Triphala can be added separately for the three respective doshas and their imbalances.
-Bibhitaki is great for kapha imbalances in the bowel, such as sluggishness, mucous or oiliness.
-Amalaki, one of the kings of herbs because if it’s anti-oxidant qualities, is unsurpassed in treating Inflammatory Bowel Syndrome, diarrhea or hemorrhoids from pita imbalance.
-For vata imbalance, Haritaki is wonderful for gas, dryness and constipation.
+You can use each of the three herbs in Triphala separately, for the three respective doshas and their imbalances.
+Bibhitaki is great for Kapha imbalances in the bowel, such as sluggishness, mucous, or oiliness.
+Similarly, Amalaki is one of the kings of herbs because of its antioxidant qualities, and it is one of the best herbs in treating Inflammatory Bowel Syndrome, diarrhea, or hemorrhoids from pita imbalance.
+For the Vata imbalance, Haritaki is wonderful for gas, dryness, and constipation.

-For cleansing the liver and gall bladder a coffee enema is also recommended because of its spasmodic tendency which squeezes the stones and waste from these organ.
-One of my long-time favorite bastis is acidophilus.
-It is used after an enema to re-implant good probiotic enzymes, and help control yeast.
+Thanks to its spasmodic tendency which squeezes the stones and waste from these organs, a coffee enema is perfect for cleansing the liver and gall bladder One of my long-time favorite Bastis is acidophilus.
+After you have taken the enema, you can then re-implant good probiotic enzymes, and help control yeast.

 Step I. Preparation of the Basti

-Medicated Basti: Add 2 TBSP of herbal mixture to 2 cups pure water, Bring to boil, Simmer for 20 minutes, Strain, Recipe can be doubled and, reheated up to this point.
-Add: ½ tsp of black or pink salt, ½ cup of sesame oil, ½ cup of sunflower oil, ½ cup ghee and cool to comfortable temperature.
+Add 2 TBSP of herbal mixture to 2 cups pure water, Bring to boil, simmer for 20 minutes, Strain.
+You can double the recipe and, reheat it up to this point.
+Add: ½ tsp of black or pink salt, ½ cup of sesame oil, ½ cup of sunflower oil, ½ cup ghee and cool to a comfortable temperature

-Coffee Basti: Add 3 TBSP of organic coffee (not decaf) to 1-quart pure water, Boil for 6 minutes, Simmer for 20 minutes, Strain, Cool to a touchable temperature.
-For implanting after the coffee basti is expelled, set out ½ cup of sesame oil so that it can come to room temperature if refrigerated.
+Add 3 TBSP of organic coffee (not decaf) to 1-quart pure water, Boil for 6 minutes, simmer for 20 minutes, Strain, Cool to a touchable temperature.
+After you expel the coffee Basti and set out ½ cup of sesame oil (so that it can come to room temperature if refrigerated) to the implant afterward.

-Acidophilus Basti: Add 1 tsp or 2 caps acidophilus powder to ½ cup warm pure water.
-This implant is advised whenever there is a yeast or bacterial issue.
-It should be administered repeatedly to insure successful colonization of good flora.
+Add 1 tsp or 2 caps acidophilus powder to ½ cup warm pure water.
+If you are suffering from a yeast or bacterial issue, this is a perfect implant to use.
+Administrate repeatedly to ensure successful colonization of good flora.

 Step II.
 Taking a Comfortable Water Enema

-Create a warm private space in your bathroom, either on the floor or preheated but empty bathtub.
-Insure no interruptions, light candles, burn incense, warm the room.
-Usually the best time for taking an enema is before going to bed, so you can take advantage of the relaxed hydrated state of the body.
-Some people like to have one before an adjustment or before having bodywork done.
+At first, choose a warm private space in your bathroom, either on the floor or preheated but empty bathtub.
+Ensure no interruptions, light candles, burn incense, warm the room.
+Before going to bed, receiving bodywork or an adjustment is usually the best time for taking an enema, you can then take advantage of the relaxed hydrated state of the body.

 Fill an enema bag with approximately 2 quarts of filtered or good quality water.
 The water should be 101-103 degrees or a comfortable wrist temperature.